 Kunsthal Aarhus has been given the opportunity to realize an art project of unprecedented dimensions: A transformation with a series of total installations.
 Peter Ole Pedersen and Kunsthal Aarhus have won with the upcoming exhibition project Go Extreme.
 For the show, artists will explore the subject of body and mind in connection with extreme feats of athleticism.
 The Vision Exhibition Award is awarded by the Bikuben Foundation, and in connection with the award Kunsthal Aarhus will receive DKK 5 million towards realising the art project, scheduled to be presented in mid-2021.

 Extreme sports is a wild and extensive world that can involve deep spirituality and dedication, but also fierce struggles and total exhaustion.
 It is about body and mind, and about what the human body is capable of under extreme conditions, facing radical challenges.
 Go Extreme at Kunsthal Aarhus will explore this fascinating territory.
-Taking its point of departure in a meeting of visual art and extreme sport, the project will extend beyond the Kunsthal itself, incorporating the public spaces of Aarhus for audience encounters with disciplines such as BASE jumping and Mixed Martial Arts (MMA).
+Taking its point of departure in a meeting of visual art and extreme sport, the project will extend beyond the Kunsthal itself, incorporating the public spaces of Aarhus for audience encounters with disciplines such as Mixed Martial Arts (MMA).

 Go Extreme will transform all of Kunsthal Aarhus into a single, vast installation.
 Inside, artists will be invited to create three immersive installations bearing the titles Extreme Fitness, The Arena and Bodies and Beyond.
 The various segments of the exhibition will address a wide variety of sports, including martial arts, triathlon, bodybuilding and E-sports, giving visitors the opportunity to fight in a Mixed Martial Arts arena, have their own body represented by an avatar in the virtual world and test themselves in a fitness centre devoted to extremes.